bg-image-heading

 Overview

 According to the U.S. Department of Education, 54% of U.S. adults aged 16–74—or about 130 million people—lack proficiency in literacy, reading below the equivalent of a sixth-grade level.
-Research shows a correlation between low literacy levels and illiteracy and generational cycles of poverty, poor health, and low high school graduation rates.
+Research shows a correlation between illiteracy and generational cycles of poverty, poor health, and low high school graduation rates.

-If poor reading skills are correlated with intergenerational poverty, then a family/community reading model may break the cycle of poverty and provide students with an opportunity to advance academically through reading—in particular, reading outside of the classroom that is not solely motivated by extrinsic factors (such as grades).
+Since poor reading skills are correlated with intergenerational poverty, then a family/community reading model may help break the cycle of poverty and provide students with an opportunity to advance academically through reading.
+In particular, it is important to encourage reading outside of the classroom that is not solely motivated by extrinsic factors (such as grades).